sumimakito/Awesome-qr.js/README.md

 EFQRCode is a tool to generate QRCode image or recognize QRCode from image, in Swift.

-AwesomeQRCode is inspired by [EFQRCode by EyreFree](https://github.com/EyreFree/EFQRCode).
+Awesome-qr.js is inspired by [EFQRCode by EyreFree](https://github.com/EyreFree/EFQRCode).

 If your application is in need of generating pretty QR codes in Swift, take a look at EFQRCode.